Xavier vs. Bryant College Basketball Predictions & Picks - November 24

 Xavier Performance Insights

-- The Musketeers outscore opponents by 7.8 points per game (scoring 72.8 points per game to rank 226th in college basketball while giving up 65 per contest to rank 87th in college basketball) and have a +39 scoring differential overall.
+- The Musketeers' +39 scoring differential (outscoring opponents by 7.8 points per game) is a result of scoring 72.8 points per game (225th in college basketball) while giving up 65.0 per outing (87th in college basketball).

+- Xavier loses the rebound battle by 4.2 boards on average. it collects 33.4 rebounds per game, which ranks 191st in college basketball, while its opponents pull down 37.6 per contest.

 Bryant Performance Insights

 - The Bulldogs are outscoring opponents by 8.2 points per game, with a +49 scoring differential overall.
-They put up 77.2 points per game (155th in college basketball) and give up 69 per contest (151st in college basketball).
+They put up 77.2 points per game (154th in college basketball) and give up 69.0 per outing (152nd in college basketball).

-- Bryant ranks 53rd in the country at 38 rebounds per game.
-That's 1.2 fewer than the 39.2 its opponents average.
+- Bryant loses the rebound battle by 1.2 boards on average.
+It records 38.0 rebounds per game, 53rd in college basketball, while its opponents pull down 39.2.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.